 I must have met the owner of Lady Bird boutique several times over the last years.
 This time she was comfortably seated between two rows of merchandise and performing what seemed to me some kind of a stock take, when I approached her from behind and handed her a copy of Rajesvari Devi’s excellent and popular “With Love” cookbook.
 She looked at it carefully and on the whole spend quite a bit of time on the event.

-Then she took my portfolio and examined it page after page to which I have no objections.
+Then she took my sale’s portfolio and examined it page after page, to which I have no objections.
 When we arrived at the picture of Bhagavad-Gita As It Is and after giving relevant information about Bhagavd Gita As It is, she demanded to see Bhagavad-Gita As Is It.
-It fetched a copy from my Sankirtan van.
+I fetched a copy from my Sankirtan book distribution van.